DeezNutzHimself/pip-chronos/README.md

-# pipup
+# pip-chronos

-**pipup** is a command-line tool that automatically updates your `requirements.txt` files with the latest package versions from PyPI.
+**pip-chronos** is a command-line tool that automatically updates your `requirements.txt` files with the latest package versions from PyPI.
+Like the Greek god Chronos who governs time, this tool helps keep your dependencies up to date.

 ## Features